trentdurango/travis-example/README.md

 `$ git add .`
 `$ git commit -m 'Testing Travis CI'`
 `$ git push`
-1. Wait for Travis CI to run a build on your fork of the travis-example repository, check the build status and notice that the build fails.
+1. Wait for Travis CI to run a build on your fork of the travis-example repository, check the <a href="https://travis-ci.org/repositories">build status</a> and notice that the build fails.
 (Travis CI sends you an email when this happens)
 1. Fix the code by making sure that 2=1+1 in tests/test.spec.js, commit and push to GitHub.
 This time, the build does not fail.
 `$ git add .`
 `$ git commit -m 'Testing Travis CI: fixing the build'`